angelayejinyi/AI-political-tweet-classifier/README.md

-# 2024 U.S. Election AIGC Dataset
+# 2024 U.S. Election Multimodal AIGC Dataset

 The **2024 U.S. Election AIGC Multimodal Dataset** comprises two components: text and image.
 The text section includes an AI text classifier and its training set.
 This dataset consists of tweets produced by four leading AI models, along with human-written tweets drawn from a pre-ChatGPT era collection.
 The image section features a dataset categorized by GPT-4o.